recursion-ninja/personal-website/blog/perm-parser.md

     <*> somePerm (char 'c')
 ```

-The feature request expects the behavior of `spec` to successpully parse the following input/output pairings:
+The feature request expects the behavior of `spec` to successfully parse the following input/output pairings:

 `"abc"`
   ~ `('a', Just 'b', "c" )`